"You'll be glad you did!"

 Building backlinks the wrong way is the main cause of ranking penalties.
-At Webgator SEO Brisbane, our SEO methods are safe and effective because we use high-quality linking sources combined with the right anchor text ratios.
+At Webgator, our SEO methods are safe and effective because we use high-quality linking sources combined with the right anchor text ratios.

 SEO Authority Link Building

 Some companies already have an optimized website, and simply need link building.
-Using Webgator SEO Brisbane to build up your website’s authority is a great choice.
+Using Webgator to build up your website’s authority is a great choice.
 Our methods are safe, scale-able, and powerful.
 Before we begin the back-linking campaign, we do a complete audit of the current links that are pointing the site and examine the anchor text ratios.
 With this data we can form a linking strategy.

 The back-links we acquire vary depending on the strategy we are using.
 Since not all back-links are built equal, and some are much more costly to acquire than others, we simply work along with whatever budget you give us to work with.